DeloitteDigitalDC/CaliCares/README.md

 We identified and empowered Brian as our Product Manager.
 He was given authority to make final decisions on concept, UX, design, and functionality.

 Going from concept to completion requires a flexible approach that enables ongoing evaluation.
-For the ADPQ, we developed our prototype using our agile approach that is based on Scrum and the U.S. Digital Services Playbook.
+For the ADPQ, we developed our prototype using our agile approach that is based on Scrum and the U.S. Digital Services Playbook, which you'll see demonstrated throughout our Technical Approach and our [Requirements Matrix][matrix].
 We quickly assembled a small, highly-coordinated, cross-functional team to create working software in [three phases: (1) Discovery, (2) Sprint Cycles, and (3) Release][agile].
 All of these phases were met with a commitment to focusing on the user and using open source software and standards.

 # 1. Discovery
-With us, it’s all about the user.
 During the Discovery phase, we learned as much as we could, as fast as we could about the users, their problems, expectations, and pain points.
 We utilized over 4 human-centered design tools and techniques throughout.

 After we reviewed the [CWS API][api], our Interaction designer, Visual Designer, and Business Analyst engaged with user “proxies” and stakeholders with child welfare industry experience.
 With that background, we began our own separate research data on tasks, needs, goals, tools, and pain points.
 Using this cross-disciplinary approach, we acquired an understanding of different user perspectives to design the experience as well as a name, CaliCares, to bring it to life.